 Those road trippers seeking a gorgeous, color-soaked trip to see the leaves change will get everything they hope for and more on this trek along the Blue Ridge Parkway.
 Any time of year is a great time to plot along the east coast, but the best colorscapes happen as leaves begin to fall in late September and early October.

 Driving the Blue Ridge Parkway is a great way to visit Shenandoah National Park in Virginia and the Great Smoky Mountains National Park in North Carolina along the way.
-Soak in the deep reds of the dogwood, sourwood and black gum tree leaved making their annual transition, and sit in awe of the yellows and oranges that paint the landscape as you drive past acres of poplars, hickories and maples.
+Soak in the deep reds of the dogwood, sourwood, and black gum tree leaves making their annual transition, and sit in awe of the yellows and oranges that paint the landscape as you drive past acres of poplars, hickories, and maples.

 Interested in learning about more foliage-rich destinations?
-Read 5 Beautiful Places To Vacation In The Fall.
+Read “5 Beautiful Places To Vacation In The Fall.”
+Also, don’t miss our favorite Blue Ridge Parkway road trip: the perfect five-day itinerary.

 Whiskey lovers rejoice!
 If you’re in the mood for a slow and steady road trip with plenty of pit stops to snift and sip, take the Bourbon Trail from Lexington to Louisville, Kentucky.
 Enjoy the sounds of bluegrass and grab a drink at over 10 famous bourbon distilleries along the trail to learn a bit more about America’s famous spirit.

-This road trip will vary in mileage depending on your planned distillery visits, but schedule 3 to 5 days.
-You'll want to make plenty of visits on this trip, so you should leave time to drive safely!
-Make sure to stop at Jim Beam, Woodford Reserve, and Bulleit along the way.
+This road trip will vary in mileage depending on your planned distillery visits, but schedule three to five days.
+You’ll want to make plenty of visits on this trip, so you should leave time to drive safely!
+Make sure to stop at Jim Beam, Woodford Reserve, Bulleit, and the rest of these nine fantastic Kentucky distilleries to visit along the way.

 Beyond Hollywood and the famous Santa Monica Pier, your trek along California’s balmy coast will give you plenty to write home about.
 Highway 101 sprawls along the gorgeous vistas of California’s Pacific coast, showcasing some of the most unforgettable sunsets you’ll see on any road trip.

-You can stop and try to eat a 72 oz. steak at the Big Texan Steak Ranch in Amarillo, Texas (and cool off in its Texas-shaped pool!), or pose in front of the big blue whale in Catoosa, Oklahoma.
-Those seeking less kitsch can still enjoy miles of midwest scenery and wide open desert landscapes along the way.
+You can stop and try to eat a 72-ounce steak at the Big Texan Steak Ranch in Amarillo, Texas (and cool off in its Texas-shaped pool!), or pose in front of the big blue whale in Catoosa, Oklahoma.
+Those seeking less kitsch can still enjoy miles of Midwest scenery and wide open desert landscapes along the way.

-Zigzagging through the state of Louisiana is the Zydeco-Cajun Prarire Scenic Byway.
-Over the course of about 276 miles, you can experience the deep south in a new way.
-While driving without stopping would take you about 9-10 hours, you can take a few cultural detours to enjoy Cajun cuisine and music, expansive Southern mansions, Civil War battle sites and reenactments, or put your feet up in a local B&B.
+Zigzagging through the state of Louisiana is the Zydeco-Cajun Prairie Scenic Byway.
+Over the course of about 276 miles, you can experience the Deep South in a new way.
+While driving without stopping would take you about 9 to 10 hours, you can take a few cultural detours to enjoy Cajun cuisine and music, expansive Southern mansions, Civil War battle sites and reenactments, or put your feet up at a local B&B.

 If you’re more an outdoorsy type, you can also take an airboat ride, go fishing or camping to break up your travels, and enjoy the bogs and bayous of the Pelican State for yourself.